olejardamir/macheteOrder/readme.md

 This is a tutorial on how to run this repository, assuming a blank copy of Ubuntu 18.04.2 LTS.

-The level of this document is intermediate.
+The level of this document is intermediate for any Linux user.

 Please choose the steps that you need, should you like to speed-up the setup process.